 A firm that prioritizes minimizing office actions and anticipating issues from the start will have better success in trimming down the amount of time spent tied up in the approval process.

 Here at Thompson Patent Law, our unique patent process is designed to get to allowance in a minimum number of office actions.
 This avoids expensive process steps like appeals and RCEs, and saves the client time and money, while significantly improving patent value.

 As shown in the figure below, TPL’s process has produced patents significantly faster than the averages reported by the PTO.

 Remember, the longer it takes to get a patent through the patent office, the further your monetization potential falls.

 Don’t be afraid to ask ANY patent attorney about their average time to allowance compared to the average time published by the PTO.

-Here at Thompson Patent Law, we welcome such questions and we’d be happy to share with you our past results, including our track record of shaving over 8 months off the average time to get through the U.S Patent Office.
+Here at Thompson Patent Law, we welcome such questions and would be happy to share our past results, including our track record of shaving over eight months off the average time to get through the U.S Patent Office.